After You Apply - Freshman

 All Other High School Transcript(s)

 If you are currently attending or have graduated from a U.S. high school or a United States-administered American, International or Department of Defense school, an official paper transcript is required.
 The transcript must be sent directly to CUNY/UAPC from the high school in a sealed, school-issued envelope.
-If you are currently attending or have graduated from a Missionary or other American private school, you may be required to take the GED.
+If you are currently attending or have graduated from a Missionary or other American private school, you may be required to take the High School Equivalency test.
+See the High School Equivalency section below.

 If you are currently attending or have graduated from a high school/secondary school outside the U.S. not listed above, you are required to submit your complete academic record (all years), as well as any national or government certificates earned.
 We accept photocopies of secondary school transcripts, diplomas, mark sheets and/or secondary external examination certificates (CXC, GCE, WASC, EASC, etc.) Please review the list of Required Secondary School Credentials.